octo-technology/OpenTezos/docs/tezos-basics/cli-and-rpc.md

       tz1f5bQSLzsFAB9vpTWFqNSH1KTkew4kVFUc ... +ꜩ62593.128795

 The operation has only been included 0 blocks ago.
-We recommend to wait more.
+We recommend to wait longer.
 Use command
   tezos-client wait for opAqABPnAHz5u6oHh8qAVhNKs38oytcMUGgT2yFZogtSeXRPYqa to be included --confirmations 30 --branch BLusSi35mANMCFezjxaGT8ycnW4JztW7ZhnNogWuwepRo1bQRM4 and/or an external block explorer.